ibivibiv/lm-finetuning/Markdown/RESULTS.md

 ## Batch size

--   this is when using early stopping to stop training after the first epoch
+-   this is only for using early stopping to stop training after the first epoch
     -   Larger batch size is better
     -   It trains faster and to a lower loss
     -   larger batch size is almost always better, but improves for more epochs than at a smaller batch size
     -   So far, this has only been tested for wikitext2
+-   for epochs = 1, set a batch size low enough to get enough iterations through the dataset in one epoch

 ## Context size